-Serious Case ReviewsStockport SSCB conducts formal reviews of serious child abuse cases in accordance with central government guidance contained in Working Together to Safeguard Children.
+Case ReviewsStockport SSCP conducts formal reviews of child abuse cases in accordance with central government guidance contained in Working Together to Safeguard Children.

 Important lessons are learned from the detailed review of cases where children have died or received a life-threatening injury due to abuse or neglect.

-Stockport’s Safeguarding Children Board commissioned an independent Serious Case Review to identify learning and improvements in relation to the circumstances of Pip’s death.
+Stockport’s Safeguarding Children Board commissioned an independent Serious Case Review to identify learning and improvement in relation to the circumstances of Child B & C’s injuries.

-The Board commissioned an Independent Reviewer, Peter Maddocks to complete the review.
-All agencies involved, and Pips parents contributed to the Review.
-The Board partners have been working hard to address the issues identified in the report, in order to improve the way agencies have been working together to address complex eating disorders, and to improve communication and understanding across services of this serious condition.
+The Board commissioned an Independent Reviewer, Jane Booth to complete the review.
+All agencies involved, and family and friends contributed to the Review.
+The Board partners have been working hard to address the issues identified in the report, in order to improve the way agencies work together.

-Our heartfelt sympathies are extended to Pip’s family and friends for their tragic loss.
+Our heartfelt sympathies are extended to KW’s family and friends for their tragic loss.